philou/philou.github.com/_posts/2018-07-09-principles-that-will-make-you-become-a-badass-developer.markdown

 ## Keeping the business best interests in mind

 This is all about decision making.
 We should try to steer decisions according to the business.
-Whenever we talk with business people, we should stay aways from technical topics.
-I still remember my younger self explaining threading details to a trader ...
-Most of all I remember the look on his face !
+Whenever we talk with business people, we should stay away from technical topics.
+I still remember my younger self explaining threading details to a trader...
+Most of all, I remember the look on his face!
 We should avoid technical bla bla, but we should be clear about the business consequences.

 ## Honesty and Candor